-Exam 2, Monday 11/2 - Friday 11/6, covers (approximately) Chapter 14.
+Exam 3, Monday 4/26 - Friday 4/30, covers (approximately) Chapter 14 (14.7 and 14.8) and Chapter 15.

 The exact date will depend on which day of the week your recitation meets.
-The material covered by each exam will be announced during lecture by your primary instructor.
+Your primary instructor will announce the material covered by each exam during lecture.

 There will be NO MAKE-UP EXAMS.
 A missed examination counts as a zero unless you present a valid excuse from a physician or the Dean's office.
 With the written excuse, you may use your score on the relevant portion of the final exam to replace the missed exam.
-Your instructor will announce their policy on missed guizzes.
+Your instructor will announce their policy on missed quizzes.

 Final Examination: The final examination covers the entire course.
-Final examination Period 05, 8:00 AM to 2:30 PM on Wednesday, December 16th 2009, is reserved for mathematics courses numbered below 400 (except Mat 275.)
+Final examination: the period 8:00 AM to 2:30 PM on Monday, May 10th 2010, is reserved for mathematics courses numbered below 400 (except Mat 275.)
 Your MAT 397 final examination will take place in a two-hour interval within this block.
 The time and location will be announced in class near the end of the semester.
-Students are obliged to take the final examination during the appointed examination block and, in the absence of a conflict, at the scheduled time.
-You should not make plans to leave campus until after 2:30pm on December 16th.
+Students must take the final examination during the appointed examination block and, in the absence of a conflict, at the scheduled time.
+You should not make plans to leave campus until after 2:30pm on May 10th.
 The final will not be given at any other time.

 Grades: Each of the semester examinations counts for 20% of your course grade.
-The final examination counts for 25%, with the remaining 15% coming from a recitation grade.
-This will involve some combination of quizzes, homework and attendance, as announced by your primary instructor.
-Your course grade will be assigned based on the following percentages:
+The final examination counts for 25%, with the remaining 15% coming from quizzes and homework.